scc-digitalhub/docs/user/docs/installation.md

 ## Installation on cluster

 To install DigitalHub on a production environment, please consult the admin section of the documentation, where you will find informations about the configuration options and the installation as well.

+## Installing the CLI
+To install and use the command-line interface, please refer to [this section](./tasks/cli.md)